MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-cluster-sles.md

 ## Roadmap

 The steps to create an availability group on Linux servers for high availability are different from the steps on a Windows Server failover cluster.
-The following list describes the high level steps:
+The following list describes the high-level steps:

 1. [Configure SQL Server on the cluster nodes](sql-server-linux-setup.md).